Emergency Dentist — McComb, OH

 Root canals often have a bad reputation, but they get you out of pain rather than put you in it.
 This is one of the most important emergency services that we have to offer because it can successfully remove infected tissue in your tooth without having to extract it.
 This is required when you have a tooth infection, also known as a toothache.
 We must perform a root canal to prevent the spread of this infection and save your tooth.

-What Can I Expect During Emergency Treatment?
+What Can I Expect During an Emergency Dental Visit?

 Because there are such a wide range of emergencies that can occur, we have a variety of treatment options available.
 It’s difficult to know which treatment your smile will require, but we will always ensure that our patients are numb and comfortable before beginning.
 We also offer numerous patient comforts to make your visits more enjoyable, including sedation dentistry for a greater sense of relaxation.
 No matter the issue that is affecting your smile, we are ready to help.